 Crochet hook (for fastening covered buttons on the back of the bridal gown)

 Remove tags and labels off shoes and dresses

-No dodgy take aways the night before your big day!
+No takeaways the night before your big day!

 During the current Covid situation, and the rules on meeting people indoors, I’m now holding all meetings either via Skype/Zoom or over the phone.